 The 39 founders of the MCBA were all men.
 For the most part, they either emerged from or founded Macomb County’s most prominent families.
 Each of them played an integral role in the economic and industrial growth of the County in the early years of the Twentieth Century.
 Today, as everywhere else, our practitioners are women and men with diverse backgrounds, responsive to changing needs and the increased demands for legal services from all segments of society.

 In 2006, Centerline attorney Kimberly M. Cahill was sworn in as 72nd President of the State Bar of Michigan.
 Cahill was MCBA president in 2001-2002, and was a founding member and past president of the Macomb County Bar Foundation.
 She is the daughter of long-time Macomb County attorney Florence Schoenherr-Warnez.
-Cahill’s sister, Dana M. Warnez, MCBA president from 2012-2013, currently serves as Vice President of the State Bar of Michigan Board of Commissioners and continues to rise within the highest ranks of the State Bar of Michigan.
+Cahill’s sister, Dana M. Warnez, MCBA president from 2012-2013, currently serves as President of the State Bar of Michigan (2022).

 Other women presidents of the MCBA have been Lori Finazzo (1998-1999), Wendy Jansen (1999-2000), Kathy J. Vogt (2005-2006), Karen Trickey Pappas (2017-2019) and Dawn Prokopec (2018-2019).

 Past county district court judges included Dawnn M. Gruenburg (37th) (1990-2012); Norene S. Redmond (38th) (1999-2004), Linda Davis (41-B) (2000-2019), Jennifer M. Faunce (37th) (2002-2013), Catherine B. Steenland (39th) (2002-2019), and Sheila A. Miller (41-B) (2006-2010).